• Home

 Freezing food can be both thrifty and time-saving.
 Many items are less costly when purchased in larger quantities, such as meat value packs.
 Plus, when you do have time to cook, it doesn’t take much more time or effort to double a recipe, saving some for later in your freezer.
 Home-cooked meals and repackaged foods ready to pop into the oven or microwave are an invitation to relax on hectic days.
 They feel like frozen treasures when you really can’t find time or energy to go the store, or to get into the kitchen.

 Sitting down at home can be better than sitting in a long drive-thru line for fast-food.
 But pulling an unrecognizable, indeterminably aged mystery-meal from the freezer may not be much better.
-Proper labeling prevents guesswork, and makes it easy to enjoy what you froze with minimal effort.
+Proper labeling prevents guess

 Labeling can be as simple as just writing on a re-sealable freezer bag.
 Before you fill the bag, try writing in the area indicated for these notes.
 It’s easiest to label an empty bag placed on a level surface.
 Check that the surface is clean and dry wet, greasy, or food-splattered surfaces may smear or not accept ink.
 It’s also important to know that some types of ink will run whether the surface is clean or not.
 A quick check should be done before you proceed further.